Hamza-Bouzoubaa/ShortVideoGenerator/README.md

 Before using the Short Videos Generator, make sure you have the following requirements in place:

 - An internet connection to access the necessary APIs and services.
-- A Whisper ASR API key, which you can obtain from [Whisper ASR](https://whisper.openai.com/).
+- An open AI API key can be obtained from [Whisper ASR](https://openai.com/).
+- Install all requirements.
 - Access to ChatGPT-4 API for content selection.
 - Video editing software for finalizing the generated short videos.